mickymacirl/CI-P2-Fruit/TESTING.md

 **Expected:**

-The two unmatched fruit cards should flip back to unflipped.
+The two unmatched fruit cards should flip back to not turned.

 **Actual:**

-The two unmatched fruit cards fliped back to unflipped.
+The two unmatched fruit cards flipped back to not turned.

 ![Fruit Match False 1](/assets/readme/unsuccmatchrm.jpg)